akihikodaki/dts/test_plans/vlan_ethertype_config_test_plan.rst

       testpmd> vlan set filter on 0
       testpmd> start

+      Due to the kernel enables Qinq and cannot be closed, the DPDK only add `extend on` to make the VLAN filter work normally.
+Therefore, if the i40e firmware version >= 8.4 the DPDK can only add `extend on` to make the VLAN filter work normally: testpmd> vlan set extend on 0

 2. Send 1 packet with VLAN TPID 0xA100 and VLAN Tag 16 on port ``A``, Verify that the VLAN packet cannot be received in port ``B``.